12 Bizarre Things Homeowners Have Found in Their Backyards

 World War II bombs

 How this for an explosive find?
-In 2017, a California neighborhood was evacuated from their home for 15 hours while the authorities discovered a chache of World War II-era explosives in one family’s backyard, writes Fox News.
+In 2017, a California neighborhood was evacuated from their home for 15 hours while the authorities discovered a chache of World War II-era explosives in one family’s backyard.
 Many of the weapons were duds, but some were active.
 Officers said the home had previously been owned by a woman and her son who was in the military, but not much else is known about how the explosives got in the yard.

 A cannon ball